loliconshik3/neonote/README.md

 # Install

-1. Install requirments: `pip install -r requirments.txt`

-2. Start sh file: `sh start.sh`
+1. Use `sh start.sh`, for install all requirments, and run neonote.